 - King's Place in Miesville.
 More burger options than you know what to do with and they always taste awesome.

-I wouldn't say no to any of these, but if one of the picks mentioned above isn't close by, the following will suffice;
+If one of the picks mentioned above isn't close by, the following spots could be considered as well;

 - Busted Nut in Hastings